OHart95/js-emissionsTracker/README.md

 ## 🏗️ Architecture & Security

 To interact with the DVLA API, this project utilizes a Backend Proxy.
-This is a critical design choice that:Hides API Keys: Prevents the DVLA x-api-key from being exposed in the browser's "Network" tab.Resolves CORS: Bypasses "Cross-Origin Resource Sharing" restrictions that would otherwise block the browser from contacting the government's API directly.
+This is a critical design choice that:

+* Hides API Keys: Prevents the DVLA x-api-key from being exposed in the browser's "Network" tab.
+* Resolves CORS: Bypasses "Cross-Origin Resource Sharing" restrictions that would otherwise block the browser from contacting the government's API directly.

 ## 🚀 Setup & Installation